Cyber Hygiene for the New Yearby Brian Berger, EVP of Commercial Cybersecurity

-Looking back at 2017 and ahead at 2018, it became clear to me that all the great advice for cyber preparedness is not reaching the small and medium businesses, still.
+Looking back at 2018 thus far and ahead at 2019, it became clear to me that all the great advice for cyber preparedness is not reaching the small and medium businesses, still.
 The question below was asked of me last week in a presentation in Southern Washington, which prompted me to publish this guidance.
 You’ll find some basic hygiene tips below and a more detailed narrative on patching is also included for some holiday reading.
-Please prepare your cyber posture for 2018 and protect your business.
+Please prepare your cyber posture for 2019 and protect your business.

 What do I do to protect my business?

 - Have your business/company cyber assessed by an 3rd party provider

 - Follow a cybersecurity framework for a proper cyber posture (The NIST framework is recommended)

 - Change all your passwords to be unique, do not repeat the same password.

 - Use complex passwords or a password generator